-Canadian Blood Services has announced that in response to a heightened risk environment, it is taking action to increase and protect the supply of plasma to make immunoglobulins for patients in Canada.
-To that end, we are releasing a comprehensive risk analysis that provided five recommendations for collaborative action across the broader blood supply system, including recommendations to act with urgency and to leverage both not-for-profit and commercial sectors.
-We are also announcing a related agreement with Grifols, a global healthcare company and leader in producing plasma medicines.
+On Sept.
+7, 2022, Canadian Blood Services announced that in response to a heightened risk environment, it is taking action to increase and protect the supply of plasma to make immunoglobulins for patients in Canada.
+To that end, we released a comprehensive risk analysis that provided five recommendations for collaborative action across the broader blood supply system, including recommendations to act with urgency and to leverage both not-forprofit and commercial sectors.
+We also announced a related agreement with Grifols, a global healthcare company and leader in producing plasma medicines.